algosup/2024-2025-project-2-serious-game-team-3/documents/QA/test_plan.md

 ## VII.
 Conclusion

-The "Green City" testing plan outlines a comprehensive approach to ensuring the game's quality, educational value, and performance.
+The Green City testing plan outlines a comprehensive approach to ensuring the game's quality, educational value, and performance.
 By systematically validating core functionalities, educational integrity, and user experience, this plan guarantees that the game effectively meets its goals of teaching sustainability through engaging gameplay.

 Key testing metrics such as Defect Density, Test Coverage, and Defect Detection Efficiency (DDE) provide measurable insights into code quality, requirement validation, and testing effectiveness.
 Establishing clear Suspension and Exit Criteria ensures that critical defects are addressed promptly, and testing phases conclude only when predefined quality standards are met.

-Through rigorous manual and automated testing, coupled with efficient defect management via GitHub, "Green City" aims to deliver a stable, user-friendly, and educational experience, preparing it for a successful launch and positive impact on its audience.
+Through rigorous manual and automated testing, coupled with efficient defect management via GitHub, Green City aims to deliver a stable, user-friendly, and educational experience, preparing it for a successful launch and positive impact on its audience.

 ## VIII.
 Glossary